psa/hn.otoh.org/content/curfew/index.md

     * Banks: 09:00 - 10:00
   * Everyone else: 09:00 - 17:00
     * Banks: 10:00 - 17:00
-* You may shop based on the last digit of your ID (national or passport):
+* You may shop based on the last digit of your ID (national or passport).
+The weeks alternate, so group 1 is May 4 and group 6 is May 11.
-  * 1,2: Monday
+  * 1,6: Monday
-  * 3,4: Tuesday
+  * 2,7: Tuesday
-  * 5,6: Wednesday
+  * 3,8: Wednesday
-  * 7,8: Thursday
+  * 4,9: Thursday
-  * 9,0: Friday
+  * 5,0: Friday
 * Saturday, Sunday: Movement prohibited
-  * There is an exception for the 10th and 11th of April:
-    * 10th of April: Only numbers 7 and 8
-    * 11th of April: Only numbers 9 and 0

 Required Bio Security Measures:
 * If you are leaving your house you must: